mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/tabs/executescript/index.md

 ---
 title: tabs.executeScript()
 slug: Mozilla/Add-ons/WebExtensions/API/tabs/executeScript
+page-type: webextension-api-function
+browser-compat: webextensions.api.tabs.executeScript
 ---

 {{AddonSidebar()}}

 将 JavaScript 代码注入页面。

+> **Note:** When using Manifest V3 or higher, use {{WebExtAPIRef("scripting.executeScript()")}} to execute scripts.

-You can inject code into pages whose URL can be expressed using a [match pattern](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/Match_patterns): meaning, its scheme must be one of "http", "https", "file", "ftp".
-To do this you must have the permission for the page's URL, either explicitly as a [host permission](/zh-CN/Add-ons/WebExtensions/manifest.json/permissions#Host_permissions), or via the [activeTab permission](/zh-CN/Add-ons/WebExtensions/manifest.json/permissions#activeTab_permission).
+You can inject code into pages whose URL can be expressed using a [match pattern](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/Match_patterns).
+To do so, its scheme must be one of: `http`, `https`, or `file`.

+You must have the permission for the page's URL—either explicitly, as a [host permission](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions)—or, via the [activeTab permission](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#activetab_permission).
+Note that some special pages do not allow this permission, including reader view, view-source, and PDF viewer pages.

 You can also inject code into pages packaged with your own extension: